build-on-aws/deploying-trurl-2-on-amazon-sagemaker/README.md

 ## Deploying *TRURL 2* on *Amazon SageMaker*

-This is a repository that contains a demo for deploying **[TRURL 2](https://huggingface.co/Voicelab/trurl-2-7b)** on [Amazon SageMaker](https://aws.amazon.com/sagemaker). *TRURL 2* is a *Large Language Model (LLM)*, which is a fine-tuned version of [LLaMA 2](https://ai.meta.com/llama/) with support for *Polish* :poland: language that was prepared by [VoiceLab](https://voicelab.ai) and published at their company profile on [Hugging Face](https://huggingface.co/Voicelab).
+This is a repository that contains a demo for deploying [TRURL 2](https://huggingface.co/Voicelab/trurl-2-7b) on [Amazon SageMaker](https://aws.amazon.com/sagemaker), used as a supporting resource [for the article published](https://community.aws/posts/deploying-trurl-2-on-amazon-sagemaker) on the [community.aws](https://community.aws) website.

+**TRURL 2** is a family of *Large Language Models (LLMs)*, which are a fine-tuned version of [LLaMA 2](https://ai.meta.com/llama/) with support for *Polish* :poland: language.
+It was created by [VoiceLab](https://voicelab.ai) and published on [Hugging Face](https://huggingface.co/Voicelab) portal.

 ### What is *TRURL 2*?

 For the majority of people, *TRURL 2* is the least familiar term in the title above - so allow me to start here.
-[TRURL 2](https://huggingface.co/Voicelab#models) is a fine-tuned version of [LLaMA 2](https://ai.meta.com/llama/#inside-the-model).
-According to the authors it is trained on over 1.7B tokens (970k conversational Polish and English samples) with a large context of 4096 tokens.
+As stated above, [TRURL 2](https://huggingface.co/Voicelab#models) is a fine-tuned version of [LLaMA 2](https://ai.meta.com/llama/#inside-the-model).
+According to the authors, it is trained on over 1.7B tokens (970k conversational Polish and English samples) with a large context of 4096 tokens.
 To be precise, *TRURL 2* is not a single model, but a collection of fine-tuned generative text models with 7 billion and 13 billion parameters, optimized for dialogue use cases.
 You can read more about it on their official [blog post](https://voicelab.ai/trurl-is-here) after model's release.

 #### Who created *TRURL* family of models?